 The satay rum was made in advance (using my homemade Satay Sauce) and the whole drink was mixed earlier in the day of the Feast.
 When it came to serving, the colada was simply poured over ice and topped with the various garnishes.
 More of the mixed drink and garnish was kept in reserve for easy top ups.

-For my soft drink option, I made a jug of this Sparking Vietnamese Limeade.
+For my soft drink option, I made a jug of Vietnamese Limeade.
 I stuck to the recipe this time and left the jug available with some glasses for guests to help themselves.
 I also made sure that water was available.
 (The recipe is now unavailable, sorry!)

 Drinks with Food